 If you experience sharp, stabbing pain in your heel, especially upon waking, you may have plantar fasciitis.
 Instead of living with the pain, contact Alliance Foot & Ankle Specialists, located in Grapevine and Keller, Texas to find a way to treat your plantar fasciitis for good.
 This team of board-certified podiatrists has over 30 years of experience and can improve your foot condition, eliminating your heel pain once and for all.
-Call the office today or book your appointment online.
+Call the office today.

 Plantar fasciitis occurs when your plantar fascia, the thick band of tissue that stretches from your heel to your toes, becomes inflamed.
 That often occurs when you strain the ligament, which can happen if you: